soanvig/mm-jsr/README.md

 If You don't see a module here, that suits your case, **You can create one by yourself**.
 Modules created that way are applicable via configuration option, so You don't have to make changes to library code.

-You may want to see [./CONTRIBUTING.md](./CONTRIBUTING.md#creating-new-modules) for more information.
+You may want to see [./CONTRIBUTING.md](./CONTRIBUTING.md#creating-new-modules) for more information about creating new modules.

 ## License explanation